dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 The validation system in .NET Core 3.0 and later treats non-nullable parameters or bound properties as if they had a [Required] attribute. see https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-3.1
 -->
-* We’ve started applying nullable annotations to ASP.NET Core assemblies.
+* We’ve started applying [nullable annotations](https://docs.microsoft.com/en-us/dotnet/csharp/nullable-references#attributes-describe-apis) to ASP.NET Core assemblies.
 We plan to annotate most of the common public API surface of the .NET 5 framework. <!-- Review: what's the impact of this?
-How does it work.
-Need more info.  -->
+How does it work?
+Need more info.
+Check the link I added -->